richlaw1986/dspm-guides/guides/detect-pci-data-databricks.md

     <div class="cyera-highlight">
         <h3>Introducing Cyera</h3>
-        <p>Cyera is a modern Data Security Posture Management (DSPM) platform that discovers, classifies, and continuously monitors your sensitive data across cloud services.
+        <p><a href="https://www.cyera.com">Cyera</a> is a modern Data Security Posture Management (DSPM) platform that discovers, classifies, and continuously monitors your sensitive data across cloud services.
 Using advanced AI and machine learning models including Named Entity Recognition (NER) and pattern matching algorithms, Cyera automatically identifies PCI data such as credit card numbers, CVV codes, and payment processor tokens in your Databricks environment.
 This ensures you stay ahead of accidental exposures and meet PCI-DSS audit requirements in real time.</p>
     </div>